 Since it's founding in 1940, the Virginia Institute of Marine Science has functioned under a tripartite mission: to conduct independent research, to provide advisory services to the state and nation, and to provide education in Marine Science.
 The School of Marine Science is the academic program within the Virginia Institute of Marine Science.
 It is one of four graduate and professional schools of the College of William and Mary.
 The School of Marine Science awarded its first Masters degree in 1943 and inaugurated a Doctoral program in 1964.
-More than 700 marine scientists have earned graduate degrees from the School of Marine Science.

-At present the School of Marine Science has over 100 graduate students; about half are working toward a Masters of Science (M.S.) degree and half toward a Doctoral (Ph.D) degree.
-Each year the School admits approximately 20 students from a pool of about 110 applicants.
+More than 800 marine scientists have earned graduate degrees from the School of Marine Science.
+At present the School of Marine Science has over 130 graduate students; about half are working toward a Masters of Science (M.S.) degree and half toward a Doctoral (Ph.D) degree.

-Statement of Purpose for the School of Marine Science
+Mission of the School of Marine Science